Minilemon-Official-Team/PGT-4-Pelari-Kalcer/README.md

 ## Quality Checks & CI

-- Run `bun run verify` before opening a PR to catch lint/test issues quickly.
+- Run `bun run check` before opening a PR to catch lint issues quickly.
 - GitHub Actions mirrors the same steps and runs `bun run db:reset` against a Postgres service (`postgres:18-alpine`) to ensure schema and seeds stay valid.
 - CI currently focuses on the app and database; MinIO smoke tests can be added later when required.